csa-iot/data-model/README.md

 </zcl:derivedCluster>
 ```

 The classification element is required, all of the others can be omitted if there is no content.
-The classification information is given in the ZCL document and must include the picsCode.
+The classification information is given in the CL document and must include the picsCode.

 The server and client allow the attributes and commands that are modified by the respective server and client sides of a cluster to be expressed.
 For more information see the Derived Clusters section below.